eclipse-kuksa/kuksa.ide/docs/dev/source/quick/index.rst

 Build the Assembly
 ++++++++++++++++++

-Build the assembly by running;
+Build the assembly by running:

 .. code-block:: bash